 Born in a small town in Styria, Austria, I studied philosophy and German literature at the University of Graz.
 My start into philosophy was encouraged by inspiring teachers, including Roderick Chisholm, Rudolf Haller, Stefan Körner, and Keith Lehrer.
 In 1984/85 I spent a term as a visiting student at New College, Oxford, where I had the privilege of having Michael Dummett as my supervisor.
 My PhD thesis was on the semantics of proper names ("Die Notwendigkeit der Namen", supervisor Rudolf Haller).

 In 1994 I married my wife Andrea Lindmayr-Brandl, who teaches musicology at the University of Salzburg.
-We have one daughter, Flora, who is now studying Arts and Sciences in London.
+We have one daughter, Flora, who is studying Performance Studies and Art History in New York.
 When I discuss issues of philosophy with her I can still feel the passion that I experienced when I first stepped into the department of philosophy at the University of Graz.